Zilliqa/scilla-docs/docs/source/interface.rst

 ``input_blockchain.json`` feeds the current blockchain state to the interpreter.
-It is similar to ``init.json``, except that it is a fixed size array of objects, where each object has ``vname`` fields only from a pre-determined set (which correspond to actual blockchain state variables).
+It is similar to ``init.json``, except that it is a fixed size array of objects, where each object has ``vname`` fields only from a predetermined set (which correspond to actual blockchain state variables).

 **Permitted JSON fields:** At the moment, the only blockchain value that is exposed to contracts is the current ``BLOCKNUMBER``.